Bellmont, New York: History

 Another mine was located on land owned by Alanson Roberts.
 He built a separator on Thurber Brook, where he separated some amount of ore.
 Later another separator was built near Lewis Bellows house, but finally both were abandoned.
 The shaft of the old Bellows mine still exists and is a point of interest to its present-day tourists.

 Chateaugay Lake has always drawn those interested in fishing and hunting; the region abounded in speckled and rainbow trout as well as deer and bear.
 Among those who came to hunt or fish and built cottages on the lakes were Geraldine Farrar, the singer, as well as Jack Clifford and Evelyn Nesbitt Thaw.
-Seth Thomas of clock fame built a beautiful cottage with a high tower containing a huge three-sided clock, which could be seen for miles around.
+Seth Thomas of clock fame built a cottage with a high tower containing a huge three-sided clock, which could be seen for miles around.

 During the early days, long before the advent of automobiles, there was a stage route from Chateaugay to the Banner House landing.
 From here a small steamer— first the Adirondack and later the Emma— made regular trips up through the Narrows and around the Upper Lake, stopping at every dock to deliver mail and supplies.
 The arrival of this little steamer was the high spot in the day's activities at all the camps.
 People felt a personal responsibility in meeting the boat and getting the latest news.
 The stage that came from Chateaugay was also an "institution", and Pratt Hill, the driver, was well known throughout the area.

 Soon the coming of private launches in large numbers made the regular streamer trips unnecessary, and they were abandoned.
 Most of the campers then kept boats or launches at the M. S. Bellows boat shop and from there went the rest of the way by water.
 Soon roads began to improve and again a change in the matter of boats.
 Campers now took the new road up along the lakeshore and stopped near their camps.
 This made the need for launches much less, and they soon dwindled in number.